 A MAJOR ANNUAL

-This page last updated August 19, 2007 at 1700 Zulu
+This page last updated November 22, 2014 at 0026 UTC

-NOTICE EBAY PIRATES!
+EBAY PIRATES!
 THIS WEBSITE IS COPYRIGHTED, AND ALWAYS HAS BEEN!

-THE SALE OF INFORMATION DOWNLOADED FROM THIS SITE IS A VIOLATION OF FEDERAL COPYRIGHT LAW.
+SITE IS A VIOLATION OF FEDERAL COPYRIGHT LAW.

 In July of 2000 I purchased N5186K, a 1950 Ryan Navion A. After 50 years the poor thing had a leak in one of her fuel tanks, so as soon as she got home she was "demated" (the fuselage was removed from the wings, and the wings were separated).
 This is the right way (and the hard way) to fix these leaks.